MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-query-columns-ssms.md

 ms.author: jaszymas
 monikerRange: "=azuresqldb-current||>=sql-server-2016||=sqlallproducts-allversions||>=sql-server-linux-2017||=azuresqldb-mi-current"
 ---
-# Query Columns Protected with Always Encrypted using SQL Server Management Studio
+# Query columns using Always Encrypted with SQL Server Management Studio
 [!INCLUDE[appliesto-ss-asdb-xxxx-xxx-md](../../../includes/appliesto-ss-asdb-xxxx-xxx-md.md)]

 This article describes how to query columns, encrypted with with [Always Encrypted](../../../relational-databases/security/encryption/always-encrypted-database-engine.md) using [SQL Server Management Studio (SSMS)](../../../ssms/download-sql-server-management-studio-ssms.md).
 With SSMS, you can: